federicobrogi/dino/README.md

 Future Developments
 - Extension of Methodologies: Additional counterfactual evaluation methods.
-- Customization: Allow users to customize analyses according to specific needs.
+- Customization: Allow users to customize analyses according to specific needs uploading their own data.
 - Collaboration and Sharing: Implement functionality for sharing results with colleagues and stakeholders.

 Send your feedback to: